 How To Refinance A Car Loan With Bad Credit?

-There are ways around this though, as long as your current bad credit car loan has been conducted well and you have not had any missed payments when they were due.
+There aren't too many options in regards to refinancing a car loan with bad credit.
+Most motor financiers won’t even allow a refinance of a standard car loan.
+There could be ways around this though, as long as your current bad credit car loan has been conducted well and you have not had any missed payments when they were due.
+However, it’s unlikely you’ll be able to keep your current car and refinance your loan.

 An Option To Get A Better Deal